PokeForce/pokerom-library/README.md

 # pokerom-library
-The library containing the ROM library tool required for dumping/writing assets.
+A library tool for reading/writing of Pokemon Generation III ROMs.

+# Original Credits

+Credits are given to [PokeData](https://github.com/hugmanrique/PokeData) for providing the original Java repository.